Organoiron chemistry

 Organoiron chemistry is the chemistry of iron compounds containing a carbon-to-iron chemical bond.
 Organoiron compounds are relevant in organic synthesis as reagents such as iron pentacarbonyl, diiron nonacarbonyl and disodium tetracarbonylferrate.
-While iron adopts oxidation states from Fe(−II) through to Fe(VII), Fe(IV) is the highest established oxidation state for organoiron species.
 Although iron is generally less active in many catalytic applications, it is less expensive and "greener" than other metals.
 Organoiron compounds feature a wide range of ligands that support the Fe-C bond; as with other organometals, these supporting ligands prominently include phosphines, carbon monoxide, and cyclopentadienyl, but hard ligands such as amines are employed as well.